vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

 ##### Outcome

-You can access Port 80 on test1 from the external network interface on the vSphere Container Host at port 8080.
+You can access Port 80 on test1 from the external network interface on the virtual container host at port 8080.

 #### Simple Bridge Network